 MICs in Canada have been around for 40 years and have been on a steady rise over the past decade.
 Currently, more than 300 MICs are operating in Canada and are present in almost all provinces.
 MICs are now becoming a popular form of investment among small to large investors because the underlying asset within a MIC is real estate.

-Investing in a mortgage investment corporation enables you to invest in a company that operates and manages a diversified, strategic, and secured pool of mortgages.
-Shares of a MIC are qualified and secured under the Income Tax Act (Canada) for any of the following: Registered Disability Savings Plan or RDSPs, Registered Education Savings Plan or RESPs, Registered Retirement Savings Plan or RRSPs, Tax-Free Savings Account or TFSAs or Registered Retirement Investment Fund or RRIFs.
+Investing in a mortgage investment corporation enables you to invest in a company that operates and manages a diversified pool of mortgages.
+Shares of a MIC are typically qualified under the Income Tax Act (Canada) for any of the following: Registered Disability Savings Plan or RDSPs, Registered Education Savings Plan or RESPs, Registered Retirement Savings Plan or RRSPs, Tax-Free Savings Account or TFSAs or Registered Retirement Investment Fund or RRIFs.

-If you are thinking of investing in a MIC, it may be great market timing to enter and capture the impending growth opportunity in this investment vehicle.
+If you are thinking of investing in a MIC, it may be great market timing to enter and capture the impending growth within this investment sector.
 Participating in MIC investments requires due diligence to find the best professionals who truly know where to place your money.